 - For the year ending December 31, 2016, we anticipate capital expenditures^(c) to be between \$35.0 million and \$40.0 million.
-In addition, we anticipate ordinary course cash expenditures for the acquisition of inventory to be between \$60.0 million and \$70.0 million, cash tax payments to be between \$20.0 million and \$30.0 million, and cash interest payments on corporate facilities to be between \$30.0 million and \$35.0 million. - In addition, consistent with our capital allocation philosophy, we anticipate investing approximately \$29.0 million of our cash to build inventory to support future growth in our VOI sales and hospitality management businesses.
+In addition, we anticipate ordinary course cash expenditures for the acquisition of inventory to be between \$60.0 million and \$70.0 million, cash tax payments to be between \$20.0 million and \$30.0 million, and cash interest payments on corporate facilities to be between \$30.0 million and \$35.0 million. - In addition, consistent with our capital allocation philosophy, we anticipate investing approximately \$29.0 million of our cash to build or acquire newlyconstructed inventory to support future growth in our VOI sales and hospitality management businesses.

-Total Adjusted EBTIDA for the year ended December 31, 2015 excluded the one-time cash charge related to the contract termination of \$7.8 million.
+Total Adjusted EBTIDA for the year ended December 31, 2015 excluded the one-time cash charge relating to the termination of our service agreements with JHJM of \$7.8 million.

-The business performance outlook is based on current information as of December 31, 2015.
+The business performance outlook is based on current information as of May 2, 2016.

-Refer to Appendix page 29 for notes a, b and c.
+(3) Refer to Appendix page 29 for notes a, b and c.